Procedure for Applying for External Funding

 Many funders explain their decision-making process, so that you know when to expect notification of whether or not you have won an award.
 It often takes at least six months.

 If you gain funding, congratulations!
-Please notify the mbartholom [at] haverford.edu (subject: Faculty%20Grant-Seeking%20-%20Funding%20Gained) (Assistant Provost) and/or the hc-aor [at] haverford.edu (subject: Faculty%20Grant-Seeking%20-%20Funding%20Gained) (Associate Provost for Faculty Development and Support) and work with the fwilson [at] haverford.edu (subject: Faculty%20Grant-Seeking%20-%20Funding%20Gained) (Manager of Accounting) to make the arrangements needed to accept and to administer your award.
+Please notify the mbartholom [at] haverford.edu (subject: Faculty%20Grant-Seeking%20-%20Funding%20Gained) (Assistant Provost) and/or the hc-aor [at] haverford.edu (subject: Faculty%20Grant-Seeking%20-%20Funding%20Gained) (Associate Provost for Curricular Development and Research) and work with the fwilson [at] haverford.edu (subject: Faculty%20Grant-Seeking%20-%20Funding%20Gained) (Director of Accounting) to make the arrangements needed to accept and to administer your award.
 Your funder will require reports of how you spend the grant in accordance with your proposal, and the results.
 Although you administer your own award, the selkin [at] haverford.edu (subject: Faculty%20Grant-Seeking%20-%20Funding%20Gained) (Director of Sponsored Research) is happy to help.

 If you do not gain funding, some funders will make the comments of reviewers available to you.
 These can be very useful in reformulating your proposal, whether for the same or a different program; even if you choose to try again with a different project, you have still gained important grant writing experience and familiarity with the funding universe.